 The lead singer of the Beatles, Paul McCartney, was raised by his parents in England.
 When he was 14, his mother died of breast cancer.
 He wrote “Let It Be” with her memory in mind.

 When the Beatles disbanded in 1970, McCartney began his solo career.
-His song “Uncle Albert/Admiral Halsey” became a US number 1 hit single.
+His song “Uncle Albert/Admiral Halsey” became a US #1 hit single.
 Later, he formed the band Wings, which had 27 US Top 40 hits.

-McCartney was inducted into the Rock and Roll Hall of Fame as a member of the Beatles and as a solo artist.
+McCartney was inducted into the Rock and Roll Hall of Fame twice — first as a member of the Beatles and then as a solo artist.

 10. Roger Daltrey

-Roger Daltrey, the lead singer of the Who, was born into a lower-middle-class family.
+The lead singer of The Who, Roger Daltrey, was born into a lower-middle-class family.
 He formed the Who while attending Acton County Grammar School and working in a sheet metal factory.

 Daltrey performed lead vocals on “Baba O’Riley,” which was featured in Time magazine’s “All-Time 100 Songs” list.
 The Who has sold more than 100 million records.

-Daltrey also began a solo career in 1973.
-His debut single, “Giving It All Away,” was number 5 on the UK Singles Chart.
+In 1973, Daltrey began a solo career.
+His debut single, “Giving It All Away,” was #5 on the UK Singles Chart.

 The Grammy Foundation awarded Daltrey with a Lifetime Achievement Award, and he was inducted into the Rock and Roll Hall of Fame in 1990.